SG-Eddin/Technical-Documentation-Best-Practices/EndUser-Documentation/Proposals.md

 Solicited (Requested) | Unsolicited (Unrequested)
 ----------------------|--------------------------
 Proposals are submitted at the request of the customer who evaluates and selects the proposal that best meets their needs. | Proposals sent and wait a recipient who will acknowledge a need and decides that you, as a provider (solicitor), are the one to address it.
+This is called Request for Proposal (RFP).

 ## Structure